ghsaboias/discord-scraper/README.md

    ANTHROPIC_API_KEY=your_anthropic_api_key_here
    ```

-## Usage
+## Usage - scrape_single_server.py

-Run the script with the desired channel name as an argument:
+Run the script with the desired channel name as an argument, or without arguments to select a channel from the list:

 ```
 python scrape_single_server.py <channel_name>
 ```

-Replace `<channel_name>` with the name of the Discord channel you want to scrape.
+Replace `<channel_name>` with the name of the Discord channel you want to scrape, or leave blank to select a channel from the list.

 The script will: